 The Canon Vixia HF R800 enjoys positive reviews on Amazon where it earns a 4.1 out of 5 stars with 238 reviews.
 It is also an “Amazon’s Choice” product.
 Many reviews say that the camera is easy to use and has good battery life.

 Professional videographer and Amazon reviewer David L calls the Canon VIXIA HF R800 a “very decent alternative on a budget.”
 In his review, he talks about how the CMOS sensor in the VIXIA line does well in low-light situations.
-Overall, he was pleased with his purchase, saying that it “was easily the best $520-or-less camera investment I’ve ever made.”
+Overall, he was pleased with his purchase, saying that it “was easily the best camera investment I’ve ever made.”

 - 50X and 90X Optical Zoom: Long 50X zoom and 90X intelligent zoom draws in the scene from far away